 It was September.

 I was a tourist in my own town.
 In a borrowed car I headed north, taking the exit “Neerabup Road” from Perth’s Mitchell Freeway.
 For three kilometres I drove, before turning right into his street.
 A cul-de-sac.
 “Of course he lives in a cul-de-sac” I thought.
-Stalling the car on top of a couple of calendulas, I was still happy with my park, knowing very well this might offend the neighbours.
-Stepping out of the car I walked in the same direction I’d driven.
+Stalling the car upon a couple of calendulas, I was still happy with my park, knowing very well this would offend some neighbours.
+Stepping out of the car I walked the direction just driven.
 Stopping at the house numbered “4”.

-The grounds of this house were handsome.
+The grounds of this house were most handsome.
 It made no sense that the windows were covered with such sadness.
-Like a school canteen that is locked after hours, the block-out blinds on these windows were keeping something out.
+Like a school canteen that is locked after hours, the block-out blinds were keeping something out.

 “Come inside,” he said.

 Inside, was a home.
 Family photos were framed and lined up along living room cabinets.
 The face of the fridge – an uncertain colour – featured polaroids, digital prints, vouchers and ornaments.
 The family supported royal blue and gold – a reminder that I was not in Fremantle anymore.
-Taking a seat at the counter, arms resting on the bench, I watched as my host filled a cup of water.
-“So odd”, I thought, to have somebody playing a part so out of costume.
+Taking a seat at the counter, arms resting on the bench, I watched as Cailin poured me a cup of water.
+“So odd”, I thought, to see somebody play the role, yet out of costume.

-Cailin Johnston was endearing, yet he did not look like the social type.
-He was young, yet looked like he had lived half a life.
-Perhaps that’s why he kept a “rat’s tail” – to hold on to that youth.
+Cailin Johnston was endearing, yet did not look like the social type.
+He was young, yet looked like he had lived half a lifetime.
+Perhaps that’s why he kept a “rat’s tail” haircut – to show there is still young blood flowing inside.

 I was close in age, comfortable, but unsure how to speak to him.
 He had asked three times in the space of four minutes if he could get me a drink.
-“He doesn’t listen”, I assumed, before realising I was the one who hadn’t heard correctly.
+“He doesn’t listen”, I thought, until realising I was the one who’d heard him wrong.
 So I gulped the water and told him I’d have what he was having.
 Knowing very well he wasn’t having anything.

 More scattered than a crossword, he moved between rooms.
 In the open plan living area, he jingled the keys now in hand and mumbled something about “picking something up”.
 Then he was gone.
 I was annoyed but not confused – because that would mean I didn’t understand.
-And yet, I’d been speaking with him for weeks.
-Four weeks.
+And I did.
+Four weeks, I’d been speaking with him.
 His replies were rare, but I’d been okay with this because I knew I’d be seeing him soon.
-And there I was… and he was not.
-“Could only someone dodgy be this intriguing?”
+And there I was… and Cailin was not.
+“Only a criminal could be this intriguing.”

 But Cailin was not a criminal.
-True, he’d been treated like one for 14 months – the system called him a “prisoner-on-remand” – but what are men like him called when they’re released without a conviction?
+Treated like one?
+Yes.
+For the 14 months he’d spent locked up.
+The system called him a “prisoner-on-remand”, but what are men like him called when they’re released without a conviction?
 Innocent?
-It’s what the reporter in me wanted to know.
+Yes.
+It’s what I wanted to know.
 So I stayed and waited, entertained by the situation until Cailin returned.